Kanye West Rapped About A Stolen Laptop & Now His Cousin Claims It Contained A Sex Tape

 But now, Lawrence Franklin, a cousin of West, says that a family member did indeed have drama with the rapper over contents on a laptop.
 And a lot of it.

-Franklin told The Daily Mail that in 2012, West gave a family member a laptop as a gift without realizing there was still a personal video on it.
-In the rumored video, West is having sex with an unidentified woman who is not Amber Rose or Kim Kardashian (the only two women West had been linked to at the time).
+Franklin told The Daily Mail that in 2012, West gave a family member a laptop as a gift without realising there was still a personal video on it.
+In the rumoured video, West is having sex with an unidentified woman who is not Amber Rose or Kim Kardashian (the only two women West had been linked to at the time).

 "I was at my aunt's house when the family member who had the laptop called me, a friend of his, and my uncle to the kitchen where he opened the laptop to show a video of Kanye in clear view having sex with a fair-skinned black woman," he told the site.
 After seeing the incriminating video, Franklin said the cousin "knew he had gold" and wanted to basically blackmail West over it.